myironcoin/Website/README.md

 What are we?

 The Iron Bank is located in the Free City of Braavos.
-It is arguably the most powerful financial institution in the Known World, with clients across Essos and Westeros, including the government of the King.
+It is arguably the most powerful financial institution in the Known World, with clients across Essos and Westeros, including lord, government, and King.

+What do we do?

+When in need of financing to purchase a new castle or afford a major expense, The Iron Bank can provide the assistance you need to achieve your goals and find financial stability.The Iron Bank treats everyone equally.
+Whether you're a Prince or a peasant, the Iron Bank doesn't take debt lightly, and it doesn't forget.